lostella/libForBES/README.md

 Structure `prob` contains attributes describing the details of the problem, such as objective terms and constraints, while `opt` describes, e.g., details on the algorithm to use, termination criteria, the level of verbosity, and so on.
+In the following we describe more in detail how to define these structures.
 Output `out` will contain the results of the optimization process.
-In the following we describe more in details what problems
-`minfbe` and `miname` solve, and how to specify the `prob` and `opt` structures to provide to the solvers.

 Examples on how to use `minfbe` and `miname` can be found in the [tests folder](https://github.com/lostella/ForBES/tree/master/tests).
-Furthermore, you can access the help file of the solvers directly from matlab with
+Furthermore, you can access the help file of the solvers directly from MATLAB with

 ```
 > help minfbe